ilya-kavalenka/RECSEN/docs/introduction.md

 }
 ```

-The SymbolClient processor is modified to have an id of string type to define a control flow for a subset of messages having the same value of SymbolRequest.Symbol and SymbolResponse.Symbol fields.
+The SymbolClient processor is updated to have an id of string type to define a control flow for a subset of messages having the same value of SymbolRequest.Symbol and SymbolResponse.Symbol fields.

 ```
-processor SymbolClient(string) : Client
+proc SymbolClient(string) : Client
 (
     SymbolRequest.Symbol,
     SymbolResponse.Symbol